Jordyn Woods: Business ventures

 improve their mental and physical wellbeing.
 The app provides fitness plans created by expert trainers, and recipes by top nutritionists.

 Personal life

 Woods has been open about her struggle with her body image and the impact that growing up in Hollywood had on her self-image.

-Woods had a highly publicized friendship and lived with Kylie Jenner until February 2019, when it was found out that she had been involved with Jenner's half-sister Khloé Kardashian's boyfriend Tristan Thompson.
-Before that, Woods often helped Jenner take care of her daughter, Stormi Webster.
+Woods had a highly publicized friendship and lived with Kylie Jenner until February 2019, when she was accused of having been involved with Jenner's half-sister Khloé Kardashian's boyfriend and father of her children, Tristan Thompson.
+Woods often helped Jenner take care of her daughter, Stormi Webster.
+Woods and Jenner publicly reconciled a few years later.

 In May 2020, Woods began dating basketball player Karl-Anthony Towns.
 She rents a house in Los Angeles.
+Woods announced her engagement to Towns on Christmas Day 2025.
+They married on August 15, 2026, in Malibu, California.